jurituriano/jurituriano/README.md

-- 👋 Hi, I’m @jurituriano
+- Hi, I’m @jurituriano
-- 👀 I’m interested in cars, arcade, music
+- I’m interested in cars, arcade, music
+- I'm aspiring to be a Front-end Developer
+- I'm a 3rd year student in Technological Institute of the Philippines

 <!---